Meet Our Therapists

 Lead SLP & Owner

-Monica has always loved children and prior to her professional experience she worked as a camp counselor through her high school and college years.
-Outside of work, she enjoys spending time with family and friends; running her pups, Layla and Leroy; traveling; reading; enjoying all things health & wellness; and calligraphy .
+Monica has always loved working with children and, prior to her professional career, spent her high school and college years as a camp counselor.
+Outside of work, she enjoys spending time with family and friends, traveling, reading, and exploring all things health and wellness.
+She is an animal lover and hopes to open a dog rescue one day.

 Monica’s Trainings and Experiences Include: